 White, R. S., Smith, L. K., Roberts, a W., Christie, P. a F., Kusznir, N. J., Roberts, a M., et al. (2008).
 Lower-crustal intrusion on the North Atlantic continental margin.
 Nature, 452(7186), 460–464. https://doi.org/10.1038/nature06687

 Figure 1.
-Multi-channel Seismic data of SDRs example off-shore Argentina at 55W, 35S (a and b from Paton et al., 2017). a.
+Multi-channel Seismic data of SDRs example off-shore Argentina centered at 55W, 35S (from Paton et al., 2017). a.
 Un-interpreted pre-stack depth migrated data image. b. from a, but with sediment layers removed and the SDRs surface flattened.
 Each SDR wedge is colored. c. marked version of panel b.
 Xf is 31 km and is the horizontal distance between the tip of the flat SDR and tip of the SDR that has the largest dip angle of 26 degree.
 The SDR wedges are 5.5 km thick.

 Figure 2.
 Cartoon illustration of SDRs formation processes.
 The SDRs geometries are extracted from results of 2D numerical models.
 The intrusion of magma as a dike in the top panel provides a load on the lithosphere as the dike solidifies and so increases in density.
 Volcanic flows fill in the region of subsidence driven by the dike load and further loads the lithosphere.
 The middle panel shows the effect of multiple cycles of dike intrusion, solidification and volcanic infill.
 The bottom panel shows how the volcanics eventually subside and are covered with sediment as more normal seafloor spreading occurs.